 See our recommendations for evaluating unfamiliar journals and conferences to assess a journal's trustworthiness, and see steps to finding the right journal for publication.

 Check journals that are fully open access in the Directory of Open Access Journals.
-Journals that have records in DOAJ can be trusted to not be deceptive/predatory.
+Journals that have records in DOAJ can be trusted to not be deceptive or predatory.

 Visit our Open Access Publishing page for more information or to connect with a scholarly communication expert.